 Enteral nutrition is nourishment provided through a feeding tube.
 Our Nutrition Therapy Program provides enteral nutrition to cancer patients who cannot eat food as they normally would.
-It helps patients receive critical nourishment, avoid malnutrition and stay hydrated.
+It may help patients receive critical nourishment, avoid malnutrition and stay hydrated.

 A feeding tube can be implanted in the following:

-Nose – Known as a nasogastric tube, NG tube or nasoenteral tube, this type of tube is used when enteral nutrition is needed for a short period of time (i.e., less than four weeks).
+- Nose: Known as a nasogastric tube, NG tube or nasoenteral tube, this type of tube is used when enteral nutrition is needed for a short period of time (i.e., less than four weeks).
 The long, flexible tube is inserted through the nose and passed down through the nasopharynx and esophagus into the stomach or small intestine.
+Sometimes the tube is passed into the first part of the small bowel, called the duodenum, if there is concern about reflux or the stomach emptying.

 A special formula (a liquid mixture of vitamins, minerals, protein, carbohydrates and fats) is administered through the tube either continuously or in doses of 1 to 2 cups, 3 to 6 times a day.